Physiotherapy Jobs & Recruitment in the UK

-One of our Clients, an acute hospital in Chessington is looking for a Physiotherapy Assistant to join their expanding Community Team.
-They are open to speaking to candidates on 6 level with a view to offer a long-term contract with hourly pay rate of £25-30 per hour depending on experience all-inclusive.
+One of our Clients, an acute hospital in Chichester, is looking for a Physiotherapy Assistant to join their lovely Therapies Team.

-One of our Clients, a large acute hospital in Northern Ireland is looking for an MSK Physiotherapist to join their expanding and busy team.
+One of our Clients, a large acute hospital in Haywards Heath, is looking for a Physiotherapist to join their friendly team.